mrdmnd/streamgeo/README.md

 # streamgeo

-`Streamgeo` is an aggressively space- and runtime- optimized collection of useful geometry algorithms operating over geographic streams (polylines, trajectories, etc) and collections of geographic streams.
+`Streamgeo` is an aggressively space- and runtime- optimized collection of tempospatial geometry algorithms operating over time-series data linked to geographic streams (polylines, trajectories, etc) and collections of geographic streams.

-This library is primarily implemented as a native C library for performance, but `streamgeo` provides bindings/extensions for python3+ (see `pystreamgeo`) in addition to the JVM (Scala, Java, Clojure, etc) (see `jstreamgeo`).
+This library is implemented as a native C library, but also provides bindings for the JVM (see `jstreamgeo` directory).

-`Streamgeo` is not ready for production use, yet.
-The core of the codebase is fairly well tested, but the codebase is liable to change week-to-week.
-Once a degree of stability is established, I'll release and tag version 1.0.0.

-### Explicit design tradeoffs

-`Streamgeo` is an opinionated library - performance optimizations for the common case are preferred almost exclusively over all other considerations.
-This may come at the potential cost of generality/abstraction/maintainability for other use cases.
-The intended use case is offline analytics operations on large collections of streams in a batched workload, but it is possible that `streamgeo` may prove fast enough for use in a realtime codebase.

-Future versions of this library may provide mechanisms for interacting with time series and altitude data; however, the initial focus is on planar, 2d lat/lng stream data.

-### Distance metrics and projections

-Because we assume input trajectories are generally "short" and do not span much of the earth, `streamgeo` makes the "planar earth" approximation for distance computation: distance between points is not computed with the haversine formula, but rather the standard "euclidean distance" squared in degree-space.
-This is done to minimize the number of trigonometric function invocations calls we would have to do for more accurate distance math, as these are generally slow.
-Indeed, for many of our intended / support use cases, callers don't need the actual distance between objects, and an approximation is acceptable.
-In general, for most applications, a log-convex metric such as "squared euclidean distance" is sufficient.

-The fundamental unit in `streamgeo` is not the meter, but the degree.
-At the equator (lat = 0), one degree of longitude is approximately 111.321 km.
-At the poles (lat = 90.0), one degree of longitude is zero meters.

-We assume the earth is spherical (though it really is ellipsoidal) so one degree of latitude is functionally 111km everywhere.
+## Dependencies

+There are no external dependencies for `streamgeo.`

+## Installation

+`Streamgeo` is organized like a typical CMake project.
+Building "out of source" is recommended.

+From the top level, create a build directory:
+    `mkdir build && cd build/`

+Next, switch to that directory, and
+    `cmake .. && make -j && make test`

+Unit tests live in `build/tests/xxx_test` and benchmarks live in `build/benchmarks/xxx_benchmark`

+To install the library on your machine, run
+    `make install`

+This will build (and install, if wanted) the C Native library first, then the python module pystreamgeo, and finally the JVM bindings (TODO).

 ## Features

-Currently, `streamgeo` supports the following feature set in the C Native Library code:
+Currently, `streamgeo` supports the following feature set:

 * Stream pre/post processing:
   For a given stream, it might be necessary to down- or up- sample the